Manas-Rastogi/Finance-Data-Processing-Backend/README.md

 Finance Data Processing and Access Control Backend

-Built this as part of a screening assignment for Zorvyn FinTech.
+Built this as part of a screening assignmet.
 The idea was to create a backend that handles financial records where different users have different levels of access.

 The Problem I Was Solving